VoidStudioMC/CatRoom-ExtendedLife/README.md

 ## Warnings

-- Java 25 is unstable and may cause problems (I think that's netty's problem)
+- Java 25 is unstable and may cause problems

 ## Features: